ansys/pydyna/examples/EM/README.txt

 EM examples
 ~~~~~~~~~~~~

-These examples show how to create electromagnetic model.
+These examples show how to create and use electromagnetic models.